AtharvMane/POPLProjectImgProcBaseline/README.md

 ## Usage - Test Cases

-For testing the functionality of the filters we will be using a random internet image
+For testing the functionality of the programs we will be using a random internet image

 The image is already present in the repository.